saalim-khan/Learning_Linux/README.md

 5. Linux Rescue/Single User Issues<br>
 Accessing the system in rescue or single-user mode to troubleshoot boot issues or reset root passwords.<br>

-Linux Rescue/Single User Issues (2/5)
+Linux Rescue/Single User Issues (2/5)<br>
-What to Learn: Boot in rescue mode, recover from GRUB issues.
+What to Learn: Boot in rescue mode, recover from GRUB issues.<br>
 Resources:
 Tutorials: GRUB Bootloader Rescue Guide.
 Labs: Use a virtual machine to simulate boot issues and practice rescue.